airbnb/MagazineLayout/README.md

 Once you've integrated the `MagazineLayout` into your project, using it with a collection view is easy.

 #### Setting up cells and headers
-[Due to shortcomings in `UIKit`](MagazineLayout/Public/Views/MagazineLayoutCollectionViewCell.swift), `MagazineLayout` requires its own `UICollectionViewCell` and `UICollectionReusableView` subclasses:
+[Due to shortcomings in `UIKit`](MagazineLayout/Public/Views/MagazineLayoutCollectionViewCell.swift#L34-L39), `MagazineLayout` requires its own `UICollectionViewCell` and `UICollectionReusableView` subclasses:
 -  `MagazineLayoutCollectionViewCell`
 - `MagazineLayoutCollectionReusableView`

-These two types enable cells and supplementary views to self-size correctly when using `MagazineLayout`. **Make sure that the custom cell and reusable view types in your app subclass from `MagazineLayoutCollectionViewCell` and `MagazineLayoutCollectionReusableView`, respectively.**
+These two types enable cells and supplementary views to self-size correctly when using `MagazineLayout`. **Make sure that the custom cell and reusable view types in your app subclass from `MagazineLayoutCollectionViewCell` and `MagazineLayoutCollectionReusableView` respectively.**

-Alternatively, you can copy the implementation of `preferredLayoutAttributesFitting(_:)` for use in your custom cell and reusable view types, without subclassing from the ones `MagazineLayout` provides.
+Alternatively, you can copy the implementation of `preferredLayoutAttributesFitting(_:)` for use in your custom cell and reusable view types without subclassing from the ones `MagazineLayout` provides.

 #### Importing MagazineLayout
 At the top of the file where you'd like to use `MagazineLayout` (likely a `UIView` or `UIViewController` subclass), import `MagazineLayout`.